dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 # Linking Domains

 Linked project spaces allow project spaces to share much of their data.
-You configure a controlling upstream domain (called "master" in most code, though we are replacing that over time) and one or more downstream domains (called "linked" in most code, similarly being replaced).
-You can then overwrite downstream content with upstream content.
+You configure one controlling upstream domain with one or more downstream domains and then can overwrite downstream content with upstream content.
+Most code refers to upstream domains as "master" and downstream as "linked", though we're updating that terminology.

 Linked domains have two major use cases: